Bringing climate scenario analysis to banks

 - PACTA for Banks Training Materials.
 This is a set of practical user guides provided by 2DII to guide a bank through installing the relevant software, preparing the loan book and running the PACTA for Banks Software.

 - PACTA for Banks Free Data Set.
-2DII - in cooperation with Asset Resolution - can provide a free asset-level data set for a bank to use, subject to a user license agreement.
+2DII - in cooperation with Asset Resolution - can provide a free asset-based company level data set for a bank to use, subject to a user license agreement.

 This project is part of the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.
 The views expressed here are the sole responsibility of the authors and do not necessarily reflect the views of the funders.